Smana/smana.github.io/content/en/post/dagger-intro/index.md

 	pgCtr := dag.Postgres(pgUser, pgPass, pgPortInt, opts).Database()
 ```

-Next, we need to create a link between these two containers.
-Below, we retrieve the information from the service exposed by the Postgres container in order to use it in our application.
+Finally, we need to create a link between these two containers.
+Below, we retrieve the information from the `service` exposed by the Postgres container in order to use it in our application.

 ```golang
 ...